back to top

 New $200 Illegal Camping Fines in Margaret River

-However, $30,000 dollars in ‘Quick Win’ deterrents were funded under the multi-pronged approach voted upon on November 12, including No Camping signage and increased patrolling.
+However, $30,000 dollars in ‘Quick Win’ deterrents were funded under the multi-pronged approach voted upon on November 12.
+These include No Camping signage and increased patrolling, as reported in various Margaret River camping news articles.

-Rangers from the Shire of Augusta Margaret River will now work with DBCA officers to issue $200 fines (up from $100 previously) on Council’s behalf to those found illegally camping.
+Rangers from the Shire of Augusta Margaret River will now work with DBCA officers to issue $200 fines.
+This is a increase from the previous $100 fines, on Council’s behalf to those found illegally camping.

 Barrett Street Weir Vehicle Closure, One Step Closer

-A three-month trial restricting vehicle access to popular swimming hole Barrett Street Weir is also connected to the $30,000 allocation falling under the ‘Quick Win’ actions.
-This measure is tied to neighbourhood consultation.
+A three-month trial restricting vehicle access to popular swimming hole Barrett Street Weir is also connected to the $30,000 allocation.
+It falls under the ‘Quick Win’ actions and is tied to neighbourhood consultation.

 “That will be going out for public consultation because … that’s something that’s got to be dealt with … Council because you are dealing with access along a road,” said Cr Greg Boland when speaking to the motion at the Special Council Meeting.